top of page

 “I praise you because I am fearfully and wonderfully made; your works are wonderful.
 I know that full well.” – Psalm 139:14

-Fanie has two older brothers, the younger of the two, Chris is a professional inline rollerbladder.
+Fanie has two older brothers, the younger of the two, Chris is a professional inline rollerblader.
 Fanie spoke about him with utmost fondness.
 “There is nothing that my brother cannot do.”
 The two of them started an NGO called Inspired2Become, with the aim to use their talents and gifts to assist the youth in reaching their dreams.
-Also, Fanie coaches kids with disabilities.
+Fanie also coaches children with disabilities.
 He graduated from Stellenbosch University with a BA Sports Science degree, and additionally obtained a level two ASA sprinting coaching qualification.

 Fanie and big brother Chris